2021 Construction Trades Degree Guide

 Most programs require student to acquire an apprenticeships in order to gain work experience and to learn the fundamentals first hand.
 You will work alongside a professional within the field, in addition to hours in the classroom.

-There are various different levels of construction trades degrees.
-Construction Trades programs offered by schools range from a associate's to a bachelor's, which is the highest construction trades degree you can get.
-The time it takes to complete a construction trades degree varies depending on the program.
+Construction Trades degree levels vary.
+Construction Trades programs offered by schools range from a to a , which is the highest construction trades degree you can get.
+Different construction trades degrees vary in how long they take.

 |Degree||Credit Requirements||Typical Program Length|